Nikolas-Lennon/Datacache-Simulator/README.md

 This simulates L1 Cache Set-Associativity based on an LRU algorithm

 To run this program, it needs to be compiled using the supplied makefile on an ssh client.
 Two files are required for this to run correct and need to be piped to a result file.
 Trace.config and Trace.dat are the required files.

+LRU is still a work in progress..
+It only takes supplied addresses and parses them out into a tag, index, and offset value.